 Carl won the 2010 Platinum-Triangle Fulbright Scholar in Entrepreneurship and holds an MBA from Babson College in the US where he graduated Valedictorian.
-He also has a Bachelor of Technology from Massey University, and was awarded the 2011 Massey University Distinguished Young Alumni.
+He also has a Bachelor of Technology (Hons.) from Massey University, and was awarded the 2011 Massey University Distinguished Young Alumni.

 Between work and study, Carl does all he can to be in salt water – fishing it, surfing it or diving in it.

 Darshan has worked in multiple industries in technical and managerial positions around the globe.
 Before joining JumpShift, Darshan was part of the marketing leadership program at WR Grace (Boston) and led strategic projects for the specialty chemicals company.
 Previously he has managed and expanded his family business across the Indian subcontinent.

 Darshan graduated with honors from Babson College in Boston, US and ranked third in B.E.
 (Chemical Engineering).
 Winning Babson’s Next Big Idea Competition gave him the opportunity to pitch his idea to billionaires Mark Cuban and Daymond John at Babson Shark Tank.
 Passionate about entrepreneurship, Darshan has organized various startup events in Boston such as the 8-week Lean Startup Challenge.